-Vox clamantis in deserto is Latin for voice crying in the wilderness and it’s a reference to the Biblical prophets Isaiah and John the Baptist (Isaiah 40:3, John 1:23/Mark 1:3).
-Basically I chose this title because the internet is surely a wilderness and because I am not altogether sure that anyone will care to read the posts on this blog.
+Vox clamantis in deserto is Latin for voice crying in the wilderness and it’s a reference to the Biblical prophets Isaiah and John the Baptist.
+Basically I chose this title because the internet is surely a wilderness and because I am not altogether sure that anyone will care to read my posts.

-While this WordPress iteration technically commenced in April 2013, I have back-filled some content using dates that would have been appropriate to that content had I been blogging at that time.
-It was a slow evolution from 2013 onward with a few title and tagline changes and even fewer posts.
+This WordPress iteration started in April 2013 (though have back-filled some content using dates that would have been appropriate to that content had I been blogging at that time).
+It was a slow evolution forward with a few title and tagline changes and even fewer posts.
 Eventually the title stuck in 2016 and merited an accompanying domain name in 2018.
-Though internet anonymity is a disheartening illusion, I find that plausible anonymity enables me to express controversial ideas more freely.
-I maintain only reasonable illusions (and delusions) regarding the meaningfulness to this endeavor.
+Though internet anonymity is a disheartening illusion, I find that plausible invisibility enables me to express controversial ideas more transparently.
+I maintain only reasonable illusions (and delusions) regarding the meaningfulness of this endeavor.
 On the one hand, I do not really expect anyone to read it; on the other hand, I simultaneously think: who knows what someone will stumble upon by way of Google.
-But ultimately, blogs are just more about the blogger’s desire for expressiveness than for audience saturation.
+But ultimately, I am not convinced that a blog is any different than any conventional print medium; a writer’s desire for expressiveness exists regardless of audience saturation.

 In active development via Iubenda.

 Who we are

 What personal data we collect and why we collect it

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.